ZhgChg.Li

 window.webkit.messageHandlers.Name.postMessage(Parameters);

-It will enter WKWebView, find the corresponding Name’s WKScriptMessageHandler Class, and execute the operation.
+It will enter WKWebView to find the corresponding WKScriptMessageHandler class by Name and execute the operation.

-The system already has defined Protocols and the corresponding func add(_ scriptMessageHandler: any WKScriptMessageHandler, name: String) method.
-We just need to define our own WKScriptMessageHandler implementation and add it to WKWebView.
-The system will then use the Strategy Pattern to dispatch to the corresponding concrete strategy based on the received name.
+The system already defines the Protocol and the corresponding func add(_ scriptMessageHandler: any WKScriptMessageHandler, name: String) method.
+We only need to implement our own WKScriptMessageHandler and add it to the WKWebView.
+The system will then use the Strategy Pattern to dispatch the received name to the corresponding concrete strategy for execution.

 public protocol ScriptMessageStrategy: NSObject, WKScriptMessageHandler {